Arkansas Electric Rate Update - Residential - Central - Liberty

 Providing customers safe, reliable energy through Liberty’s infrastructure upgrades

 These investments improve reliability and strengthen Liberty’s system and the grid against the impacts of extreme weather events and security threats.
-In every year but one since 2014, Liberty has placed in the top 25% of electric providers in Arkansas for service reliability.
+In every year but one between 2014 and 2021, Liberty has placed in the top 25% of electric providers in Arkansas for service reliability.
 Examples of infrastructure investments to keep service safe and reliable in Arkansas include:

 - Minimizing the impact of outages for customers by expanding substations and improving security technology at our substations